Tim’s take:

 The one figure below I keep coming back to is the barley area: 963,000 hectares, the smallest since 2010.
 Set that against 30% more oilseed rape and a wheat area nudged up, and you can see the shape of the season before a combine moves.
 It also tells you why anyone on a malting contract should watch the early quality columns more closely than the yield ones.

-Bookmark this page and come back from mid-July, when AHDB’s weekly figures start.
+Bookmark this page and come back as each AHDB report lands.
 Read the percentages against the five-year average, not against last week, and keep your selling plan next to the pace numbers, because that is where the two decide each other.

 Introduction